drgomesp/symfony-ultimate-guide/index.md

 1. [Introduction](#introduction)

-### 1. Introduction {#1.-introduction}
+### Introduction {#introduction}

 Not let's start with the basic – if you already work with Symfony, you can easily skip this chapter: Symfony is a both a full-stack framework and a set of standalone and reusable components.
 That means you can start working on an application using the full-stack version – called [Symfony Standard Edition](https://github.com/symfony/symfony-standard/) – or create your own framework layer on top of its components.
+On this guide I will focus on the full-stack version, but you can expect to learn a lot of important concepts to be able to write a decoupled application, meaning that the framework will be just another tool to help you achieve your goal faster while not blocking you or preventing you to move on if you need to.